Koji Yakusho

 Kōji Hashimoto (橋本 広司, Hashimoto Kōji), known professionally as Kōji Yakusho (役所 広司, Yakusho Kōji), is a Japanese actor.
-He is well known for his starring roles in Shall We Dance?
-(1996), Cure (1997), Memoirs of a Geisha (2005), 13 Assassins (2010), The Third Murder (2017), The Blood of Wolves (2018) and Under the Open Sky (2020).
-He is also best known internationally for his role as Takuro Yamashita in Shōhei Imamura's The Eel, which won the Palme d'Or at the 1997 Cannes Film Festival and as Yasujiro Wataya in Alejandro González Iñárritu's Babel (2006) which was nominated for Best Picture at the 79th Academy Awards.
-Yakusho has won three Japan Academy Prize for his performances in Shall We Dance?, The Third Murder and The Blood of Wolves.
+He is known internationally for his starring roles in Shall We Dance?
+(1996), Cure (1997), 13 Assassins (2010), The Third Murder (2017), The Blood of Wolves (2018), Under the Open Sky (2020) and The Days (2023).
+For his performance in Perfect Days (2023), he was awarded the Best Actor award at the 76th Cannes Film Festival.

-Career
+Early life and education

 Yakusho was born in Isahaya, Nagasaki, the youngest of five brothers.
 After graduation from Nagasaki Prefectural High School of Technology in 1974, he worked at the Chiyoda municipal ward office, or kuyakusho, in Tokyo, from which he later took his stage name.

+Career

-In 1976, he saw a production of Maxim Gorky's The Lower Depths and was inspired, first to watch, and then later to take part in, as many plays as possible.
+In 1976, he saw a production of Maxim Gorky's The Lower Depths (Played by Tatsuya Nakadai) and was inspired, first to watch, and then later to take part in, as many plays as possible.

 In the spring of 1978 he auditioned for Tatsuya Nakadai's the Mumeijuku (Studio for Unknown Performers) acting studio, and was one of four chosen out of 800 applicants.
-While at the school he met actress Saeko Kawatsu, whom he married in 1982.
-Their son was born in 1985.

 In 1983, he landed the role of Oda Nobunaga in the year-long NHK drama Tokugawa Ieyasu and was catapulted to fame.
 He also appeared in a TV version of Miyamoto Musashi from 1984 to 1985.
-For several years, he played Kuji Shinnosuke (or "Sengoku"), one of the title characters in the jidaigeki Sambiki ga Kiru!.
+For several years, he played Kuji Shinnosuke (or "Sengoku"), one of the title characters in the jidaigeki Sanbiki ga Kiru!.
 He played a major character in Juzo Itami's 1986 Tampopo.

 In 1988, he was given a special award for work in cinema by the Japanese Minister of Education, Science, Sports and Culture and continued to appear in films and in a number of TV shows through the '90s.

 In 1996 and 1997, Yakusho enjoyed several major successes.
 The Eel, directed by Shohei Imamura, in which he played the eel-loving lead, won the Palme d'Or at the 1997 Cannes Film Festival.
 Lawrence Van Gelder in the New York Times called his performance "unerring."
-A Lost Paradise, about a double-suicide, was second only to Princess Mononoke at the Japanese box office.
+Lost Paradise, about a double-suicide, was second only to Princess Mononoke at the Japanese box office.